marcinsiedlik/auto_localized/packages/auto_localized/README.md

 # auto_localized

-auto_localized is simplifying Flutter localization tool by using code generation.
+auto_localized is simplifying Flutter localization by using code generation.
 Using code generation has many advantages such as runtime-safety and better performance.
 The generator checks translation files for missing keys, blank values etc. and generates easy to use dart fields.

 ---